PaulieScanlon/gatsby-mdx-2-breaking-changes-content/README.md

-# mdx-2-breaking-content-changes
+# gatsby-mdx-2-breaking-changes-content

-Example repo with breaking content changes in MDX 2
+Example MDX 2 repo with breaking changes to content